Switching Digital Analytics Platforms

 • Overlapping Products – If your organization can afford it, you may want to use the old and new analytics platform concurrently for a year.
 This will allow you to build up enough historical data in the new platform product, while also providing the historical data in the old platform.
 Obviously, not all organizations can afford to pay for two platforms, but if historical data is important enough to justify it, this is the easiest solution.

 • Leverage Data Warehouse – Many organizations are sending digital analytics data into their own internal data warehouse.
-This is done to keep all historical data, especially now that many platforms have begun removing data after 25 months by default.
+This is done to keep all historical data, especially now that many platforms have begun by default.
 Digital analytics data is also sent to internal data warehouses so that it can be combined with other customer data, such as call center data, point of sale data, etc. Since historical data exists in the internal data warehouse, it’s typically possible to leverage that for the rare occasions that you need to compare different time periods until your new digital analytics platform has sufficient historical data.

 • Backfill Historical Data – In many cases, it is possible to backfill historical data from your current analytics product into your new analytics platform.